-On January 8, 2018, the two companies entered into the New Ulu Property Option Agreement.
+On January 8, 2018, the Company and Mandalay entered into the New Ulu Property Option Agreement.
 The new option agreement supersedes the Purchase Agreement with respect to Ulu.

-The New Ulu Property Option Agreement provides that the Company can purchase a 100% interest in the Ulu Gold Property (after Mandalay has completed permanent reclamation of historic surface mining and infrastructure disturbances that are beyond the needs of the exploration-stage project) by satisfying the following conditions:
+The New Ulu Property Option Agreement provides that the Company can purchase a 100% interest in the Ulu Gold Property (after Mandalay has completed reclamation satisfactory to certain Nunavut regulators of historic surface mining and infrastructure disturbances that are beyond the needs of the exploration-stage project) by satisfying the following conditions: